rjarun8235/insight-document-lens/USER_GUIDE.md

 ## Technical Details

 - The application uses Claude 3.5 Haiku for document analysis
+- PDF processing uses a dual approach:
+  - Primary method: Extract text using pdf.js library
-- PDF processing leverages Claude's vision capabilities to understand both text and visual elements
+  - Fallback method: If text extraction fails, the PDF is processed using Claude's vision capabilities
 - Images are processed directly by Claude's vision system
 - CSV, Excel, and Word documents are parsed to extract text content
 - The application handles documents up to 32MB in size